Internet outages show signs of recovery as Spotify, Google and other popular online services are down for thousands of users

 The company also said on its system service dashboard that Cloudflare Workers KV, a data storage service, went offline “due to an outage of a 3rd party service.”

-Google said it was “investigating a service disruption” when asked for comment.
+Google said it was “investigating a service disruption” Thursday afternoon, adding later in the day that the issue was resolved.

-“We are currently investigating a service disruption to some Google Cloud services,” a representative said.
-“Please view our public status dashboard for the latest updates.”
+“Following a disruption to a number of Google Cloud services, all products have now been fully restored,” a Google Cloud spokesperson said in a statement.

 Cloudflare said it was starting to see services recover in a note on its services status page on Thursday afternoon.
 A Spotify representative pointed CNN to Google’s Cloud services dashboard when asked about technical issues impacting the streaming service.